 ATI doesn’t provide direct funding to member companies.
 We provide startups access to talent they couldn’t otherwise afford and position them for success when they do seek funding.

-ATI does require a 1% stake in each company that is accepted, but the company can assign the equity to the charity of their choice.
+ATI does require a small percentage stake in each company that is accepted.

 This varies with each company.
 Our goal is to get our member companies funded and once we’ve accomplished this they typically ‘graduate’ from ATI.